 This Tofu Bánh Mì has just the right balance of textures and flavors.
-The extra firm tofu is marinated in sesame oil, tamari, and sriracha sauce giving it a spicy savory umami flavor.
+The extra-firm tofu is marinated in sesame oil, tamari (Japanese soy sauce), and sriracha sauce giving it a spicy savory umami flavor.

 The pickled carrots are sweet, tangy, and crunchy.
 They are quick pickled in sugar and brown rice vinegar.

 Vegan sriracha mayo adds a creamy spicy flavor.
-To add even more spice, there’s sliced jalapeños.
+To add even more spice, there are sliced jalapeños.
 You could use serrano if you like it really spicy.
 Lime juice and cilantro add a bright note.

 The buns have a wonderful yeasty flavor.
 They are crunchy on the outside and soft on the inside - just like you would expect from a great baguette.